Please click on the Rams Roll link for all Bicycle, E-Bicycle, Scooter, E-Scooter, and E-Skateboard Registrations

-All bicycles ridden or parked on any Colorado State University campus must be registered with the CSU Police Department.
+All bicycles ridden or parked on any Colorado State University campus must be registered with CSU.
 This helps to prevent theft and increases the chance of your bicycle being recovered if it is stolen.
 It also provides contact information for any issues that may arise involving the bicycle, such as relocation due to construction.
 Registration also serves as proof of ownership for lock-cut services.

 Exceptions to registration will only be made for bicyclists who are visitors to one of our campuses.
 A registration decal, known as a CSU Bicycle License, must be placed on the bicycle and is valid for as long as the decal numbers are readable.